WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/ASR.md

 ASR Data Dictionary
 ===================
+Agent Session Record (ASR), represents the agent workflow, consisting of a sequence of agent activities.
+The following fields are available from the API from an ASR record.

 | Field Name                                          | Data Type  | Description                                                                                                                                                                                                                                      | Is Aggregation allowed ? | Is GroupBy allowed ? | Is Filter allowed ?(use 'filter' argument for all the fields) | Is Sortable ? |
 |:---------------------------------------------------:|:----------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------:|:--------------------:|:-------------------------------------------------------------:|---------------|